Stocks give up an early gain and close lower on Wall Street - NewsBreak

 Stocks give up an early gain and close lower on Wall Street

-Stocks on Wall Street lost ground again Thursday, though the major indexes remained on pace for a weekly gain after a strong two-day rally earlier this week.
+Stocks are down and bond yields are climbing in afternoon trading Thursday, as traders monitor the latest batch of corporate earnings reports for clues as to how companies are navigating rising interest rates and the highest inflation in decades.

-The S&P 500 fell 0.8%.
-Nearly three-fourths of the stocks in the benchmark index closed in the red, with retailers, banks and industrial companies among the biggest weights.
-The Dow Jones Industrial Average slipped 0.3% and the Nasdaq composite fell 0.6%.
-Small company stocks fell more than the broader market, pulling the Russell 2000 index 1.2% lower.
+The S&P 500 fell 0.9% as of 2:42 p.m.
+Eastern.
+Nearly 80% of the stocks in the benchmark index were in the red, with retailers, banks and industrial companies among the biggest weights.
+The Dow Jones Industrial Average slid 121 points, or 0.4%, to 30,304 and the Nasdaq fell 0.9%.

-Treasury yields continued rising to multiyear highs, a trend that's helped push up rates on mortgages and other loans.
-The yield on the 10-year Treasury climbed to 4.23% from 4.14% late Wednesday and is at its highest level in 14 years.
-The yield on the two-year Treasury, which tends to track expectations for future Federal Reserve action, rose to 4.61% from 4.56%.
+Treasury yields continued rising into multiyear highs, which has helped push up rates on mortgages and other loans.
+The yield on the 10-year Treasury climbed to 4.20% from 4.14% late Wednesday and is at its highest level in 14 years.
+The yield on the two-year Treasury, which tends to track expectations for future Federal Reserve action, rose to 4.58% from 4.56%.

 The results have been mixed so far.
 Several big companies released encouraging financial results, while others have disappointed investors with weak or worrisome warnings.

-Tesla fell 6.6% after saying it will miss its target for vehicle deliveries this year.
-Union Pacific dropped 6.8% after the railroad operator predicted slower growth, suggesting that the economy may be slowing down.
-Rival CSX fell 3%.
-American Airlines fell 3.8% after reporting its latest results.
+Tesla fell 7.1% after saying it will miss its target for vehicle deliveries this year.
+Railroad Union Pacific dropped 6.2% after predicting slower growth, suggesting that the economy may be slowing down.
+CSX, which reports its results later Thursday, fell 3.2%.
+American Airlines fell 3.5% after reporting its latest results.

-Markets in Europe closed higher.
+Markets in Europe were mostly higher.
 British Prime Minister Liz Truss resigned following financial market turmoil caused by multiple policy U-turns.

 Investors remain concerned about inflation and the potential for recessions throughout world.
 Wall Street is particularly worried about the Fed's ongoing plan to raise interest rates in order to slow economic growth and tame high prices.
 The U.S. economy is already showing signs of a slowdown and the Fed's plan risks stalling the economy and causing a recession.